tengjuilin/equation-sheets/README.md

 ## Introduction

-This repository contains equations that I learned and used in science and engineering courses at the University of Washington.
+This repository contains equations that I learned, used, and/or taught in science and engineering courses at the University of Washington (undergraduate) and University of California, Berkeley.
 Topics include calculus, applied mathematics, chemistry, physics, and chemical engineering.

 You can download pdf of the equation sheets in this repository or view them [online](https://equation-sheets.netlify.app/).
 The online version is most up-to-date, and it's also configured to be printable.
 You may also find the [course notes](https://github.com/tengjuilin/course-notes) helpful.